 Libera also recently published “Golden Fetters, 10 Steps Towards a Freer Civil Society”, a study that argues for a genuine civil society with reduced public funding from the government, a modification of funding allocation criteria, and a complete removal of the subsidies from the lottery and gaming system.
 Heikki Pursianen, a Finnish economist and Libera’s executive director, presented part of the study at a recent conference, explaining how to create a vibrant civil society based on voluntarism and private funding.

-Pursianen hopes to foster an arena of thought for Finnish people interested in a society where freedom and responsibility meet.
+Pursianen and the Libera team hope to foster an arena of thought for Finnish people interested in a society where freedom and responsibility meet.